 greetFn(); // "Hello, undefined" ✗

-setTimeout(user.greet, 100); // "Hello, undefined" ✗Why It Trips Up Developers
+setTimeout(user.greet, 100); // "Hello, undefined" ✗Why does this binding trip up developers?

 When you pass a method as a callback, it loses its context.
 The function is called as a plain function, not as a method on the object.
 In non-strict mode, this becomes the global object; in strict mode, it's undefined.